Animal Behavior Studies

 Vivarium

-F&M’s Vivarium is a non-invasive behavioral facility that houses a variety of rodents,
+F&M’s Vivarium is a non-invasive behavioral facility housing a diverse range of species—including

-reptiles, birds, fish, invertebrates, and nonhuman primates that supports student-focused
+rodents, reptiles, birds, fish, and nonhuman primates—that supports student-focused

-and cognition.
-We are one of the only institutions in the United States offering direct
+learning and scientific research.
+We are one of the only institutions in the United

-program built around primate training, enrichment, behavioral research, and animal
+an established program built around training, enrichment, and animal caretaking.
+Each

-caretaking.
-In fact, we have an Animal Husbandry & Primate Training Certificate that includes formal academic training designed to develop students’ abilities to
+offer an Animal Husbandry & Primate Training Certificate, which includes formal academic training designed to develop students’ abilities

 You, too, will graduate with all the skills you need to succeed after college, whether your next step is graduate school, vet school, or a career working directly with animals.
 The intellectual and experiential activities that make up the work of animal behavior — including experimental research, data gathering, collaborating with others, and critical thought — help you develop useful and productive skills valuable for any post-college plan.